Alberto Noguera: Mumbai City

 Noguera continued in the Indian top division in the 2022–23 season, with the 32-year-old agreeing to a contract at Mumbai City FC.
 He made his first appearance on 18 August, winning the penalty for his team's second goal in an eventual 4–1 victory over Indian Navy Sports Club in the Durand Cup.

 Noguera and the Islanders were crowned champions in 2023–24.
 In the final against Mohun Bagan Super Giant, won 3–1 at the Salt Lake Stadium, he was involved in Jorge Pereyra Díaz's 53rd-minute equaliser.

 Bengaluru

 On 7 July 2024, Noguera joined Bengaluru.
 He made his debut 24 days later, assisting twice in the 4–0 win over Indian Navy in the Durand Cup group stage.
 He scored his first goal the next match, helping the hosts to defeat Inter Kashi FC 3–0 in the same competition.
 Throughout the league campaign, he netted five times and provided four decisive passes; in addition, he completed 41 dribbles.

 Noguera was named Bengaluru Players' Player of the Year in April 2025.
 On 30 May, he left the club upon the expiry of his contract.

 Later career

 On 16 July 2025, aged 35, Noguera returned to CF Rayo Majadahonda after 17 years away, with the team now in the Segunda Federación.
+He moved back to the Indian top tier the following January, on a short-term deal at Chennaiyin FC.